 The Commission has two tiers of retiree health insurance.
 The first tier provides single premium retiree health care coverage for the retiree.
 This tier was closed by Commission action in 2010 and will be eliminated over time as existing "grandfathered" employees separate from VCTC.
 Grandfathered employees only receive this benefit if they retire directly from VCTC.
 If an employee separates from VCTC before retirement, this benefit is forfeited.
 Currently, there are twelve retirees in this tier and five employees/potential retirees.
 The second tier provides retiree health care coverage for the retiree at the minimum required California Public Employee's Retirement System (CalPERS) contribution.
 Currently, there is one retiree in this tier and nineteenth employees/potential retirees.
-If an employee separates from VCTC before retirees.
-If an employee separates from VCTC before retirees.
+If an employee separates from VCTC before retirement, the retirement benefit is forfeited.